 Ensure that your website is fully responsive to be accessed via a mobile device.
 Make sure the user experience on mobile is flawless.

-Keep in mind scroll depth, as well as accessibility factors such as font size and buttons spacing.
+Keep in mind scroll depth, as well as accessibility factors such as font size and button spacing.
 Touch screen navigation can lead to accidental clicks if your buttons are too big, too small, or in the path of a finger that’s trying to get the page to scroll.
 If necessary, redesign the page to keep the most important content still visible and in the center of the small screen.

 Provide Easy Navigation And Site Structure